nickdobos/PromptGrimoire/TK_PromptLib/codeGen/create/runFileFormatter.md

 // MARK: - Private methods

-If is UIView, or SwiftUI view
+If the file is is UIView, or SwiftUI view
 // MARK: - Body
 use .background(DesignSystem.colors.chatGPTColor) if none is specificed
 // MARK: - Views
 child views and modifiers broken into smaller pieces
 // MARK: - Actions
 button actions

-// MARK: - Extensions and delegates
+// MARK: - Extensions and delegate conformance

-Subsections should be marked and organized with child // MARK: <CapabilityName>
+Subsections should be marked and organized with a child header of:
+// MARK: <CapabilityName>

+"""